 Measurement Focus and Basis of Accounting - The financial statements of the Trust are presented as a fiduciary fund type utilizing the economic resources measurement focus and the accrual basis of accounting.
 Under the accrual basis revenues are recognized when earned, and expenses are recognized when incurred regardless of timing of the cash flows.
 Security transactions and the related gains and losses are reported on a trade date basis.
-As of June 30, 2019, there were no pending trades.
-Interest income is accrued as earned, but is allocated to participants' accounts on a daily basis for the VIP Liquidity Pool and twice per month for the VIP 1-3 Year Bond Fund.
+As of June 30, 2020, and June 30, 2019, there were no pending trades.
+Interest income is accrued as earned, but is allocated to participants' accounts daily for the VIP Liquidity Pool and twice per month for the VIP 1-3 Year Bond Fund.

-GASB Statements - There were no new pronouncements issued by the GASB that effected the Trust for fiscal year ended June 30, 2019.
+GASB Statements - There were no new pronouncements issued by the GASB that affected the Trust for fiscal year ended June 30, 2020.

 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities, effective for reporting periods beginning after December 2018, with early adoption permitted.
-The Trust Administrator elected to adopt the standard for fiscal year ended June 30, 2020.
+In May 2020 considering the COVID-19 pandemic, the GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance.
+This standard is intended to provide relief to governments.
+The standard postponed by one year the effective dates of provisions in Statement No. 84.
+The Trust Administrator elected to delay adoption of the standard for fiscal year ended June 30, 2021.
 The standard establishes criteria for identifying and reporting fiduciary activities.
 The Trust is currently evaluating the potential impact of the standard on financial reporting at the time of adoption.

-Cash and Cash Equivalents - The Trust considers all funds in banks and short-term highly liquid investments with same day maturity to be cash and cash equivalents.
-Cash equivalents, which are comprised of repurchase agreements, are recorded at cost, which approximates fair value.
+Cash and Cash Equivalents - The Trust considers all deposits in banks and short-term highly liquid investments that are readily convertible to cash to be cash and cash equivalents.
+Cash equivalents, which are comprised of money market mutual funds and repurchase agreements, are recorded at cost, which approximates fair value.